-- Structure - Container consists of cardboard tube and acrylic cap - CanSat Payload consists of nylon shell with plastic mounting plates. - Egg Protection Chamber - Egg padded by memory and 'egg crate' foam and stabilized by memory foam strips.
-Empty gaps will be filled with styrofoam material. - Recovery Device - Auto-rotating 4 blade device will be used to recover the payload. - Located in container and released via spring. - Electronics - Electronics placed on bottom of structure to create lower CG. - Electronics enclosed by nylon shell and mounted on plastic plates.
+- Structure - Container consists of cardboard tube and acrylic cap - CanSat Payload consists of ABS P430 with plastic mounting plates. - Egg Protection Chamber - Egg padded by memory and 'egg crate' foam and stabilized by memory foam strips.
+Empty gaps will be filled with styrofoam material. - Recovery Device - Auto-rotating device will be used to recover the payload. - Located in container and released via upward airflow. - Electronics - Electronics placed on bottom of structure to create lower CG. - Electronics enclosed by ABS P430 shell and mounted on plastic plates.